What is the difference between a Data Analyst and Data Scientist?

-A Data analyst are responsible for identifying business problems and using various tools and techniques to solve business related issues.
+Data Analysts are responsible for identifying business problems and using various tools and techniques to solve business related issues.

 Who is a Data Scientist?

-A Data scientist take their understanding further than data analysts by building models against various factors that lead to success, they harness the power of data to answer business questions and drive smart decisions.
-Data scientists will use the best statistical and machine learning tools to convert data into actionable insights.
+Data Scientists take their understanding further than Data Analysts by building models against various factors that lead to success, they harness the power of data to answer business questions and drive smart decisions.
+Data scientists use the best statistical and machine learning tools to convert data into actionable insights.
 They analyze both structured and un-structured data in order to create new value for your business.

-Structured data is highly-organized and formatted in a way so it’s easily searchable in databases.
-Examples include: Names, Dates, Addresses, credit card numbers, stock information, geolocation, text file, spreadsheet which can be extracted from a Database.
+Structured Data is highly-organized and formatted in a way that makes it easily searchable in databases.
+Examples include: Names, Dates, Addresses, Credit card numbers, Stock information, Geolocation, Text file, Spreadsheet which can be extracted from a Database.

 Unstructured data is most often categorized as qualitative data, and it cannot be processed and analyzed using conventional tools and methods.

 Structured data has the advantage of being constantly searchable, which means that all learner information can be found whenever needed.
-Unstructured data provides valuable insights into a person’s hobbies an interest.
-Talk about merging a users activity on Instagram and on google, thereby making a decision.
+Unstructured data provides valuable insights into a person’s hobbies and interest.
+Talk about merging a users activity on Instagram and on Google, thereby making a decision.